BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 description: Creating a TRC20 Token Crowdsale with Truffle and OpenZeppelin
 ---

-# How to deploy an ICO smart contract on TomoChain
+# How to deploy an ICO smart contract on Viction

-This article will go through the process of **creating a basic ICO on TomoChain** using TRC20 tokens issued on TomoChain.
+This article will go through the process of **creating a basic ICO on Viction** using TRC20 tokens issued on Viction.

 ![](<../.gitbook/assets/image-2-copy (1).png>)